HarvardPL/AbcDatalog/README.md

 information on how to use the AbcDatalog graphical user interface and how to interface with AbcDatalog from Java programs.

+# Contributing

+Contributions are encouraged!
+In the past, students have contributed some great improvements to the UI.
+If you are interested in contributing, open a [GitHub issue](https://github.com/HarvardPL/AbcDatalog/issues) discussing the improvements you would like to make.

 # People

 The primary contributors to AbcDatalog are: